 The Sam Darnold era officially is over, meaning a new quarterback will be throwing to new receivers Corey Davis and Keelan Cole and handing off to new running back Tevin Coleman.
 The Jets will have their pick of the quarterbacks not named Lawrence; it just comes down to which one fits the kind of offense new head coach Robert Saleh and offensive coordinator Mike LaFleur want to build.
 In this instance, GM Joe Douglas starts fresh with Zach Wilson, a well-rounded quarterback with a great deep ball, solid mobility and a sixth sense for pressure.

-3. San Francisco 49ers (from Texans via Dolphins): Justin Fields, QB, Ohio State
+3. San Francisco 49ers (from Texans via Dolphins): Mac Jones, QB, Alabama

 The 49ers took a huge leap up the board, giving up 2022 and 2023 first-rounders and a third-rounder this year to move up nine spots.
-That all but guarantees they’ll be taking Jimmy Garoppolo’s replacement —it all comes down to which one they prefer (and who's there at No. 3).
-Justin Fields, the former Ohio State star, is an excellent dual-threat quarterback with a ton of pure athletic talent, but questions remain about his ability to quickly process his progressions.
+That all but guarantees they’ll be taking Jimmy Garoppolo’s replacement.
+It all comes down to which one they prefer (and who's there at No. 3).
+They’re reportedly deciding between Mac Jones and Trey Lance, and in this case they go with the former Alabama star who can overcome average mobility and arm strength with pinpoint ball placement skills, smarts and pocket presence.

 4. Atlanta Falcons: Trey Lance, QB, North Dakota State